Fast Fashion: The Fabric of Faux-Feminism

 Or, find your pieces at boutiques filled with local or women-owned makers.
 My FEMINISTE shirt is from one of the most fun design teams, People I've Loved, and (for my Atlanta people) I snagged it at Young Blood Boutique.
 I had a lovely conversation with the sales associate and didn't get the stink eye from a disgruntled H&M employee who would have rather been anywhere but at her job.
 By visiting small businesses (virtually or IRL), you complete the cycle of 24/7 Feminism by doing what's best instead of what's easy.

 One of my favorite ways to avoid the fast fashion retailers directly is by shopping secondhand.
-If you know me and have asked where I bought something, chances are that you heard me say Buffalo Exchange or Goodwill.
+If you know me and have asked where I bought something, chances are that you've heard me say Buffalo Exchange or Goodwill.

 Shopping secondhand not only saves you money, it also saves those aforementioned sweatshop workers from making their 1,000th white t-shirt.
 Pro-tip: you can also get an idea of how poorly made fast fashion pieces are by shopping secondhand; next time you visit a thrift store, be sure to check the brands and how torn apart the pieces are.
 If you see major pilling, undone stitching, etc., it will reinforce the idea of avoiding poor quality.